Akaalis-code/y_compendium/Y_machine_learning/y_genetic_alogorithm/y_ga_quick_info.md

         4)Crossver and mutation
         5)Start again at step 1

-        Terminology :-
+        Terminology in the order of Ascending size:- Nitrogenous/Nucleotide base - ACTG
-            Gene - Each individual point in the sequence DNA  - Sequence of Genes
+            Gene - A segment in the sequence
+            DNA  - Sequence of Genes
+            Chromosome -
+            Cell Nucleus -
+            CELL -

     STORAGE :-